adamzammit/sendTwilioInvites/README.md

 ### Installation

 Download the zip from the [releases](https://github.com/adamzammit/sendTwilioMessages/releases) page and extract to your plugins folder.

+You will also need to download the zip of https://github.com/twilio/twilio-php/archive/6.10.4.zip and extract as the twilio-php folder within the plugin folder.

-You can also clone directly from git: go to your plugins directory and type
+You can also clone directly from git: go to your plugins directory and type: (this will include the twilio-php code in one hit)
 ```
 git clone --recurse-submodules https://github.com/adamzammit/sendTwilioMessages.git sendTwilioMessages
 ```